 In general, the lower the payment-to-income ratio is the higher your chances of mortgage approval are.
 Applicants with a ratio below 30% are considered to have the best chances of getting approved.
 There are lenders who calculate a minimum surplus allowance also known as uncommitted monthly income.
 This is the income which you must have left after paying all fixed costs and living expenses.
 The greater this allowance is the better.

 Most conventional home loans in New Zealand require a deposit of 20% of the value of the property.
-It may be possible to negotiate a smaller deposit, but you must have exceptionally good credit history and excellent relationship with the lender.
-First home buyers can take advantage of the Welcome Home Loans which are backed by Housing New Zealand Corporation and are available from lenders participating in the scheme.
+It may be possible to negotiate a smaller deposit, but you must have an exceptionally good credit history and an excellent relationship with the lender.
+First-home buyers can take advantage of the Welcome Home Loans which are backed by Housing New Zealand Corporation and are available from lenders participating in the scheme.
 These loans require only a 10% deposit.
-First home buyers can also take advantage of KiwiSaver deposit withdrawal and KiwiSaver deposit subsidy for coming up with the required sum.
-If you have bad credit, you may have to offer a higher deposit, perhaps of 30%, in order to get approved.
+First-home buyers can also take advantage of KiwiSaver deposit withdrawal and KiwiSaver deposit subsidy for coming up with the required sum.
+If you have bad credit, you may have to offer a higher deposit, perhaps 30%, in order to get approved.

-You will have high chances of getting approved for a home loan if you have been earning a steady employment income over the past 2 years.
+You will have a high chance of getting approved for a home loan if you have been earning a steady employment income over the past 2 years.
 If you have been working for the same employer during this time, this will give your application a further boost.